wbglaeser/ml-linreg/README.md

 regression algorithms.
 There exist a whole range of statistical software tools designed to perform regression tasks with precision and speed.
-This project was designed to both understand algorithmic solutions to common optimisation problems such as matrix decompositions as well as well data handling capacities with rust language.
+This project was designed to both understand algorithmic solutions to common optimisation problems such as matrix decompositions as well as data handling capacities with rust language.

 #### Installation